You are here

 Ensuring Ethical Business Behavior Worldwide

 Responsible consumer advertising has proven value in helping patients engage in more informed conversations with their healthcare providers, leading to better health outcomes.
 In all of our consumer advertising, we adhere to applicable FDA regulations and guidance.
 We also abide by the PhRMA Guiding Principles on Direct-to-Consumer (DTC) Advertising About Prescription Medicines.
-We follow strict internal standards that have been developed to ensure the information we share with consumers is: (1) scientifically sound; (2) balanced; (3) easy to understand; and (4) helpful in encouraging people to consult with a health care professional.
-And we continue to examine our internal protocols to ensure our DTC standards keep pace with industry standards, guidance, law and regulation.
+We follow strict internal standards that have been developed to ensure the information we share with consumers is: (1) scientifically sound; (2) balanced; (3) easy to understand; and (4) helpful in encouraging people to consult with a healthcare professional.
+We also continue to examine our internal protocols to ensure our DTC standards keep pace with industry standards, guidance, law, and regulation.

-Transparency in our relationships with health care professionals sets the right tone for our business.
-We publish on our website Pfizer's payments and the value of noncash items provided to licensed U.S. healthcare professionals, including in connection with speaking engagements and clinical research activities.
-Our disclosure of research payments further identifies major academic institutions involved with clinical trials, and the principal investigators on clinical trials.
-We do not pay health care professionals for prescribing our medicines or as an inducement for promoting our medicines, vaccines or nutritional products.
+Transparency in our relationships with healthcare professionals sets the right tone for our business.
+On our website, we publish Pfizer's payments and the value of non-cash items provided to licensed US healthcare professionals, including those in connection with speaking engagements and clinical research activities.
+Our disclosure of research payments further identifies major academic institutions involved with clinical trials and the principal investigators on clinical trials.
+We do not pay healthcare professionals for prescribing our medicines or as an incentive for promoting our medicines, vaccines, or nutritional products.

-Pfizer was the first biopharmaceutical company to report payments to investigators conducting Phase IýIV clinical trials, in addition to disclosing payments for consulting and speaking.
-We believe that sharing this information will help the public understand the full breadth of the important collaborative work done by industry, academia and health care professionals to advance patient health.
+Pfizer was the first biopharmaceutical company to report payments to investigators conducting Phase IV clinical trials, in addition to disclosing payments for consulting and speaking.
+We believe that sharing this information will help the public understand the full breadth of the important collaborative work done by industry, academia, and healthcare professionals to advance patient health.